 “Go anywhere today?”
-My husband asked me about ten minutes after walking through the door from work.
+My husband asked me about ten minutes after walking through the door from work a few years ago.

 “Um… does the mailbox count?” was my lame reply.
 I was actually proud of myself for making it that far.

-Since Saturday, I have been fighting the current Crud going around.
+I had been fighting the current Crud going around (pre-2020 so don’t worry, no Covid).
 Unfortunately, sick days aren’t really covered in the Mom Contract.
-I keep looking for a clause, but nope.
+I kept looking for a clause, but nope.
 Nothing.
 I think the general rule is that Moms just aren’t supposed to get sick in the first place.
-Alas, here I am.
+Alas, there I was.
 Leaving the house under protest.
 Blowing my nose constantly.
 Sleeping whenever possible.
 Feeding and clothing my children only when absolutely necessary.

-My parenting skills have hit an all-time low.
-I call it Couch Parenting.
+My parenting skills had hit an all-time low.
+I called it Couch Parenting.
 I gave up on the Naptime!
 Game, in favor of just telling my 3-year old, “Please don’t break anything, including your brother, while I close my eyes for 5 minutes.”

 I remembered seeing a fun little edible project in a Ladies Home Journal a few weeks ago.
 With only 3 ingredients and 3 steps, I knew this was a project I could tackle with a toddler on my first day back to reality.
 She loved unwrapping and lining up all of the Hershey’s kisses.
 I assembled acorns while stuffing Nutter Butter Bites into my 1-year old’s mouth.
 It was super simple, and the end product was cute and tasty.
 A successful project, if you ask me!

 With plenty of fall still ahead of us these would be a fun weekend project to do with your kids or a unique addition to your Thanksgiving dessert table.